noelportillo/brew/docs/Manpage.md

 : `cleanup` casks using the `zap` command instead of `uninstall`.

-### `command-not-found-init`

-Print instructions for setting up the command-not-found hook for your shell.
-If the output is not to a tty, print the appropriate handler script for your shell.

 ### `services` \[*`subcommand`*\]

 Manage background services with macOS' `launchctl`(1) daemon manager or Linux's